narengan/cis/using-page-rules.md

 Page rules can be paused, in which case they will take no action but can still be seen in the list and edited.
 The *Save as Draft* option will create a page rule that is paused initially.

-FOr more information, please refer to the [Caching and Page Rules tutorial](caching-tutorial.html).
+For more information, please refer to the [Caching and Page Rules tutorial](caching-tutorial.html).